akashghosh10/akashghosh10.github.io/_posts/2024-03-03-ethernaut.md

 `keccack256(<storage slot where the array has been declared>)` gives the slot from where the array elements are stored.
 So, in this case we have used `keccack256(1)` since the codex array is defined in slot 1.
 So, based on the above understanding, we can easily find the index of the codex array where the owner variable is stored due to the overlapping.
 Now, using the index we can easily pass our wallet's address to the `revise()` function to overwrite the owner variable.

-Find the hack contrcat below
+Find the hack contract below

 ```solidity
 interface IAlienCodex {